-5.1 There are no direct communication issues with regard to this report.
+5.1 No direct communication issues with regard to this report.

 2. BACKGROUND PAPERS

 No background papers, as defined by Section 50D of the Local Government (Scotland) Act 1973 (other than any containing confidential or exempt information) were relied on to any material extent in preparing the above report.